McLutzifer/Learn_you_a_Haskell/README.md

-# Learn yoursef a Haskell for great good
+# Learn yourself a Haskell for great good